Preliminary analysis

 • Add an edge from a read model to an aggregate if the read model updates from an event emitted by the aggregate and their data models have entities in common.

-• Create a module for every unassigned aggregate.
+• Create a domain containing the aggregate.

 Architecture